 This applies to both local and network drives.

 Pro Works with Listary

-Directory Opus works with Listary, allowing users to move even more quickly between directories and perform searches.
+Directory Opus has native support for Listary, allowing users to move even more quickly between directories and perform searches.

 Pro It prevents you from making gross deletion mistakes

 Since it makes your folder structure rather transparent and allows to easy checks through dual tabbed layout, it helps you to not delete files wrongly.